 The cold air intake system consists of one K&N cylindrical air filter (5" diameter, 6.5" long), one 90º mandrel bent 3" aluminized steel exhaust tubing elbow, two 3" intake pipe rubber hose couplers, one can of high temperature ceramic based engine spray paint, and one strip of 1/8"x3/4" flat aluminum.

-Click on image to view a detailed
+Click on image to view a detailed parts source and price list

 Horns Relocated

-In order to fit the filter down inside the bumper, the horns must be relocated.
 Using the flat strip of 1/8"x3/4" aluminum, a new bracket is fabricated that will relocate both horns farther inside the bumber and completely out of the way.
-The front bumper cover must be removed for adequate access to the area where the horns will be relocated.

 Click on image to view additional detailed photos